Lighthouses of Belize

 of Belize.
 Accessible only by boat.
 Site open, tower status unknown.
 ARLHS

 - Date unknown.
 Active; focal plane 20 m (66 ft); white flash every 3 s.
 15

 m (49 ft) skeletal tower, painted white.
-No photo available.
+No photo available, but Bing has a satellite view.
 Located next

 to the historic lighthouse.
 Accessible only by boat.
 Site open, tower status